botpress/readme/docs/STUDIO/cards/capture-information.md

 ```

 > 🚧 Limit
 >
 > If you add more than 5 choices, they will be rendered as a Dropdown/List instead of buttons.
-This number may vary by channel.{' '} The choices labels should not be longer than 20 characters otherwise they will get cut in some channels.
+This number may vary by channel.\{' '} The choices labels should not be longer than 20 characters otherwise they will get cut in some channels.

 > 📘 Note
 >
 > Choices are only available for **Single Choice**, **Multiple Choice**, **Boolean**, **Confirmation** and **Raw Input**Capture cards.

 **Example**